EMCECS/objectscale-s3-client-python/docs/publish.md

 Once the library has been prepared for publication, the following command will upload packages to PyPI for anyone to use:

 `twine upload dist/*`

-Bumpver can be used to track versions of the project.
-The bumpver init command will configure this tool to the project, and produce a